hesor85/full-stack/README.md

 # Develop server
 Run `npm run watch` in the client folder to watch for changes but build into /dist folder that is served by the server.
 The application will not automatically reload.

-Run `npm start` to run server.
+Run `npm run start` to run server.
 Navigate to `http://localhost:3000/` in a browser to open the Angular application served by the server.

 ## Nodemon
 Installing can make server development easier as it watches for changes and automatically restart the server.